HBS-Urosystem/covid-19hbs/content/pages/index/serology.en.md

       methods, e.g. a molecular assay.

-      WARNING.
       This test is for professional use only.
-A short summary on the (Hungarian) legal background of diagnostic tests can be found [here](/legal-background).
+A short summary on the legal background of diagnostic tests can be found [here](/legal-background).
 ---